-Rakuten and Beyond Next invest $1M seed funding in farm-to-table startup Secai Marche – TechCrunch
+Rakuten and Beyond Next invest $1.4M seed funding in farm-to-table startup Secai Marche – TechCrunch

 This round brings Secai Marche’s total raised to about $3 million.
 The capital will be used to expand its fulfillment infrastructure, including a network of warehouses and cold chain logistics, hire more people for its engineering team, and sales and marketing.

 Secai Marche was founded in 2018 by Ami Sugiyama and Shusaku Hayakawa, and currently serves 130 farmers and more than 300 F&B businesses.
-Before launching the startup, Sugiyama spent seven years working in Southeast Asia, including managing restaurants and cafes in Malaysia.
+Before launching the startup, Sugiyama spent four years working in Southeast Asia, including managing restaurants and cafes in Malaysia.
 During that time, she started to import green tea from Japan, intending to sell it directly to customers in Malaysia.
 But she realized supply chain inefficiencies not only made it hard to meet demand, but also ensure quality for all kinds of ingredients.

 Meanwhile, Hayakawa was operating a farm in Japan and working on agriculture control systems that predicted weather and crop growth to help farmers maintain consistent quality.

-Note: Correction: Funding in amount corrected to say $1.4 million instead of $1 million.